seqeralabs/docs/multiqc_docs/core/development/plots.md

 ]
 ```

-Or with additional customisation such as name and colour:
+Or with additional customization such as name and colour:

 ```python
 from multiqc.plots import bargraph